BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward-faq.md

 In the medium term, Beanstalk has tremendous utility as a liquidity provider, having created and scaled three discrete liquidity pools prior to the governance exploit.

-Beanstalk is the only positive carry stablecoin in DeFi---it has the potential to be the most economically attractive stablecoin product available.
+Beanstalk is the only positive carry stablecoin in DeFi — it has the potential to be the most economically attractive stablecoin product available.

 For more about Beanstalk's utility, please refer to this community-authored [article](https://mirror.xyz/astn.eth/w5336TYVkb-9eIlKxrCPKLoUNvYRgJmd6nB4Br5-Vs8).